Submissions for the upcoming 2024 issue are due Thursday February 1st, 2024.

 - Commentaries that reflect on personal experiences or current events in medicine, such as medical ethics controversies, medical anthropology, and health care policies.

-- Editorials which include essays, interviews with medical professionals or researchers, or focus articles.
+- Editorials include essays, interviews with medical professionals or researchers, or focus articles.

 - Creative Pieces that are relevant to medicine.
 These submissions can include illustrations, poems, or other forms of expression.

-The Sackler Journal of Medicine maintains the right to reject any submission that does not follow its criteria or that in any way has caused or causes harm.
+SJM maintains the right to reject any submission that does not follow its criteria or that in any way has caused or cases harm.

-All authors retain all rights to their works, which can be published on other platforms after publication with the Sackler Journal of Medicine.
+All authors retain all rights to their works, which can be published on other platforms before and after publication with SJM

-After the author(s) have proofread their paper and followed the guidelines outlined in this document to the best of their ability, they can submit their manuscript to firstname.lastname@example.org via email or sharing it on Google Drive by the submission deadline.
+After the author(s) have proofread their paper and followed the guidelines outlined in this document to the best of their ability, they can submit their manuscript to email@example.com by the submission deadline.

 Before submission, here are some recommendations from SJM that could save you some time in the editing process.